PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 - Handling of additional MSI switch options - i.e. Enable PSRemoting
 - Cross platform support

-## Alternatives

-`install-powershell7` cmdlet is an alternative approach that is more common to discover for a Powershell user.
-The cmdlet approach increases the complexity of installing a new version of PowerShell from an existing version.
-Additionally, The ability to bootstrap and install PowerShell on a system that currently does not include Powershell is an added benefit for using a command.

-`install-powershell7` with -Scope CurrentUser installs PowerShell to $env:LOCALAPPDATA\Microsoft\pwsh.
-The user may wish to specify a location for the installation with a parameter **Path**.

 ## Specification

 Command name: install-powershell7